¸´ÔÓÐÔÎÄÕª NO£º2003.17

 >the first consistent and continuous global measurements of Earth's

 >"metabolism."
-This new measurement is called net production because it
+This new measurement is called net production

 >indicates how much carbon dioxide is taken in by vegetation during